elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

 5. Read the theme instructions for basic configuration (i.e. `config.yaml` or `config.toml`)
 6. Edit `config.yaml` or `config.toml`
 7. Use `hugo new content/posts/POST.md` to create a new post
+    - Alternative: use the hugo helpers, "Hugo: create content" command
 8. Use `hugo serve -D` when drafting the post and see your changes at [http://localhost:1313/](http://localhost:1313/)
 9. Set `draft: false` after you are done drafting a post
 10. Use `hugo -d docs` when you are ready to push your website